 We now move into Chapter 4, and there is something in this chapter that is, I think, of value to all of us in our study of adult learning — that is a comparison between pedagogy and andragogy.
 I know that a couple of you have already started exploring the idea of using andragogical methods for youngsters.
 And, in the past, I have had students wonder out loud why we are not incorporating more andragogical methods in our classrooms.

 This chapter will help you think through some of these ideas.
 Also, we are all familiar with pedagogy, as is any other educator we talk with.
 When asked about andragogy it can be helpful for us to be able to contrast it directly with pedagogy.

-So for this week’s lecture work, I have included a short section from the last section of Knowles’ Chapter 4.
+I have included a short section from the last section of Knowles’ Chapter 4.
 Some of this will be familiar to you already from your previous work.
-The video clips we watched in week one, and the historical summary you did in week two will make this reading seem quite easy I think.
+The video clips we watched in week one, and the historical reading you may have done with the last article will make this reading seem quite easy I think.

-For this week, would you please read this part of Chapter 4, An Adragogical Theory of Adult Learning, and provide a short summary of the comparison between Pedagogy and Andragogy?
+If you would, please read this part of Chapter 4, An Adragogical Theory of Adult Learning, and address the following questions.

 As you read this, you will quickly get the sense of whether you feel as though you would like some more background to what you are reading.
-If so, please do consult Knowles’ book (talked about in last week’s lecture).
+If so, please do consult Knowles’ book.

 I hope you found this interesting.
 I think by now we shouldn’t have any difficulty explaining andragogy to any of our colleagues.

 When you are all finished up for the week, please try to send me your first set of responses.
 I look forward to hearing from you.